briandorsey/partisci/doc/api.rst

 GET /api/v1/summary/app/
 ------------------------

-The response contains a distinct list of all known application names and ids.
-Example:
+The response contains a distinct list of all known application names, app_ids, last_update for any version of the app.

 .. command-output:: curl -s http://localhost:7777/api/v1/summary/app/ | python -m json.tool
     :shell: